chaosmarder/LatticeGreensFunctions/README.md

 ## Credits

-This work was funded in part by an National Science Foundation grant to the University of Texas at Austin, with Michael Marder as PI .
+This work was funded in part by National Science Foundation grant DMR 1810196 to the University of Texas at Austin, with Michael Marder as PI .
-`bluebonnet` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`LatticeGreensFunctions` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).